IlyaDonskikh/mr-use-case/README.md

 }
 ```

 In this scenario our use case throws an exception containing all errors that were caught by the validation process.
-You may read more the errors format at [MrError page](https://github.com/IlyaDonskikh/mr-error).
+You may read more about the errors format at [Mr.Error page](https://github.com/IlyaDonskikh/mr-error).

 Let's make a conclusion.